hoffmakl/academic-kickstart/content/author/admin/_index.md

 Hello!
 I am a Research Biostatistician at Weill Cornell Medicine in New York City.
 I am passionate about the intersection of math, medicine, and meaningful, reproducible research.

-Here you will find a bit about me, my research, and some resources I've put together with the audience of a student or early career (bio)statistician in mind.
+Here you will find a bit about me, my research, and some resources I've put together with the audience of a student or early career statistician in mind.